-Myth #2: Crossing my legs will cause sciatica
+Myth 2: Crossing my legs will cause sciatica

-A rule of thumb is any prolonged posture or position will have a negative effect on the the “loading” of your joints and balance of your body.
+A rule of thumb is any prolonged posture or position will have a negative effect on the “loading” of your joints and balance of your body.
 When both feet are flat on the floor while sitting, your weight is evenly distributed and your hips are “unloaded”.
-Best practice is to maintain good posture and stand up often during prolonged sitting.
+The best practice is to maintain good posture and stand up often during prolonged sitting.

-Myth #3: I need an MRI test to diagnose my back pain
+Myth 3: I need an MRI test to diagnose my back pain

-Research also reveals that MRIs are found to have a remarkably high number of false positives (a positive finding that haas nothing to do with the pain) such as disk degeneration, bulges or even disk herniations that are asymptomatic and are not causing pain.
+Research also reveals that MRIs are found to have a remarkably high number of false positives (a positive finding that has nothing to do with the pain) such as disk degeneration, bulges or even disk herniations that are asymptomatic and are not causing pain.
 In other words, MRIs are unable to reliably diagnose the problem.

-Myth #4: Posture doesn’t matter when I sleep, just when I’m sitting or standing
+Myth 4: Posture doesn’t matter when I sleep, just when I’m sitting or standing

 In order to protect your back, a good pillow is important while sleeping.
-Unfortunately fill pillows are often not supportive enough and foam pillows are too dense.
+Unfortunately, fill pillows are often not supportive enough and foam pillows are too dense.
 The BackJoy SleepSound Pillow is constructed of memory foam and down fill in a patented layered system to support your head and neck.

-Myth #5: I’ve slumped for years.
+Myth 5: I’ve slumped for years.
 The damage is done so I’ll have to deal with back pain forever

-Remember- good posture means you are using muscles you may not have engaged in some time so ease yourself into it and know that you might feel a little muscle soreness for the first few days of sitting or standing with proper posture.
+Remember- good posture means you are using muscles you may not have engaged in some time to ease yourself into it and know that you might feel a little muscle soreness for the first few days of sitting or standing with proper posture.
 Watch this video by Dr. Mark Barnes from Telespine on the 5 basic steps of better posture.

 Guest blog for Telespine by Stephanie Stewart from BackJoy